Why We Exist

 For the next 35 years (1979 – 2015) Foothills Academy thrived with Gordon Bullivant as the Executive Director and Tom Aylesworth as the Business Administrator.
-The current centre was built in Parkdale in 1990, and expanded in 2012 with a burgeoning student population which will reach its maximum this year at 285.
+The current centre was built in Parkdale in 1990, and expanded in 2012 with a burgeoning student population which has now reached its maximum capacity at 285.
 The expansion also provided a greater number of counselling, assessment, and individual instruction rooms, facilitating significant growth in all of those areas as well.
 Since 2014, Foothills Academy has been the home of Camp Amicus and social skills programs formerly operated by the Learning Disabilities Association of Alberta – Calgary Chapter.

 The vision of these founders and the commitment and dedication of the employees over the past three and half decades has had a profound and positive impact on thousands of young people and families.
 The impact of Gordon and Tom cannot be understated, as they always wanted to ensure that no child or family would be turned away due to financial need.
 In accordance with their vision, Foothills Academy Society continues to raise close to $1 Million annually to support the bursary fund, allowing access to our school and community services for all.